Carlo Maria Polvani: Education

-He was summoned to the Pontifical Ecclesiastical Academy in Rome, and was called to the Diplomatic Service of the Holy See, on 1 July 1999, to serve as Secretary in the Apostolic Nunciature in México.
+Polvani was summoned to the Pontifical Ecclesiastical Academy in Rome, and was called to the Diplomatic Service of the Holy See, on 1 July 1999, to serve as Secretary in the Apostolic Nunciature in México.
 He was then called to the Secretariat of State, and in 2007 was put in charge of the Information and Documentation Office in the Section for General Affairs, as well as being the Representative of the Holy See in the Government Advisory Committee of the Internet Corporation for Assigned Names and Numbers (ICANN).

-Polvani was a witness during the trial of Claudio Sciarpelletti, computer specialist at the Secretariat of State in the Vatileaks scandal.
+He was a witness during the trial of Claudio Sciarpelletti, computer specialist at the Secretariat of State in the Vatileaks scandal.
 Polvani is Archbishop Carlo Maria Viganò's nephew.
 He was appointed Prelate of Honour of His Holiness in 2013.